Goodyear Tire & Rubber Co (GT)

 Quick ratio = (Cash + Short-term investments + Receivables) ÷ Total current liabilities

-The quick ratio of Goodyear Tire & Rubber Co. has shown fluctuations over the past eight quarters.
-The quick ratio measures the company's ability to meet its short-term obligations with its most liquid assets.
+The quick ratio of Goodyear Tire & Rubber Co has fluctuated over the past few years, indicating changes in the company's liquidity position.
+The quick ratio measures the company's ability to cover its short-term liabilities with its most liquid assets.
+A quick ratio below 1 suggests that the company may have difficulties meeting its short-term obligations.